Balanced Audio Cables

 The Connectors: Neutrik XLRs

 Most balanced cables are terminated with XLR connectors; we use the Neutrik NC3-B series XLR connectors with gold-plated pins, which have a particularly effective strain relief system which tightens down on the cable jacket from three sides as the strain relief boot is applied to the connector body, directing as much pull-force as possible to the cable jacket rather than to the signal conductors.
-The Neutrik connector bodies are heavy and durable, and good for many thousands of insertion/removal cycles.
+The Neutrik connector bodies are heavy and durable, and good for many, many of insertion/removal cycles.

 As with all of our products, we offer a simple and easy return policy.
 If for any reason you're not completely satisfied, just return the cables, undamaged, within 30 days and we'll refund your purchase price in full.